pkantue/molomolotech/Marula_Bytes/ShowNotes/Boeing_vs_Ethopian_Airlines.md

 **Host:**
 "This isn’t just a story of corporate oversight; it’s about how African airlines, like Ethiopian Airlines, are often treated as afterthoughts.
 When Boeing withheld crucial safety information, it highlighted a systemic issue—African airlines, despite their rapid growth and world-class operations, are excluded and not given the same respect as their Western counterparts.
 The lives lost in the Ethiopian crash remind us of the real cost of this exclusion."

-**Advert**
+### **Advert**
-If you've enjoyed this video up to this point, help us improve by hitting that "Subscribe" button and sharing this story with your friends and family!
-This is the best way to get feedback from you and motivates us to keep making more videos like this one.
+There's a famous African proverb that says: "it takes a village to raise a child" If you're enjoying this video, I invite you to be part of our village and help us grow by clicking that Subscribe button and turning on the notification bell.
+A child can only thrive with a supportive village.
 Thank you for your support!

 [Cut to visuals of protests from families of the victims]